GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 Make sure you:

-* Appeal to features that will matter most to your visitors and emphasize keywords that might have brought them to your landing page.
+* Appeal to features that matter most to your visitors and emphasize keywords that might have brought them to your landing page.
 * This is a landing page.
 After you've made your value proposition clear, make your install promotion and call to action eye catching!
-* Consider adding an install promotion within your app where users spend most of their time.
+* Consider adding an install promotion in the part of your app where users spend most of their time.

 <div class="w-clearfix">&nbsp;</div>